 The lunacy didn’t stop with just the launch models either.
-Before long Mercedes-Benz keenly announced some spicy upgrades; the Performance Pack option left the drivetrain untouched but beefed up everything connected to it, comprising bigger brakes, a limited-slip differential, stiffer suspension and a carbon fibre boot spoiler, while the speed limiter was raised to 174mph.
+Before long Mercedes-Benz keenly announced some spicy upgrades; the Performance Pack option left the drivetrain untouched but beefed up everything connected to it, comprising bigger brakes, a limited-slip differential, stiffer suspension and a carbon fiber boot spoiler, while Stuttgart also raised the speed limiter to 174mph.
 The next step up from this was the Performance Pack Plus (PPP), which did all of the above as well as cranking peak power up to 487hp.
 Interestingly, the PPP didn’t include the limited-slip diff and it was made a cost-option – so it is possible, if unlikely, to find PPP-equipped cars that don’t have the LSD.
 Always worth checking through the paperwork!

 The Black Series arrived in 2011 and was a seriously hardcore offering.
-It borrowed some choice engine componentry from the bigger-brother SLS supercar, increasing power to 517hp, and this was allied to aggressively wider arches, and the option of the AMG Track Pack which offered a transmission cooling system and soft-compound tyres as well as the AMG Aerodynamics Pack.
+It borrowed some choice engine componentry from the bigger-brother SLS supercar, increasing power to 517hp, and this was allied to aggressively wider arches, and the option of the AMG Track Pack which offered a transmission cooling system and soft-compound tires as well as the AMG Aerodynamics Pack.
 Finally came the Edition 507, which was a kind of greatest-hits of the formula; it had a 507hp engine, bigger front brakes, and the Black Series bonnet.

 A facelift across the range in 2011 brought in a new front bumper with reshaped grilles and a restyled front apron.
-These later cars also had daylight-running lights and clear headlamps, with Performance Pack-equipped cars getting a carbon fibre spoiler.
+These later cars also had daylight-running lights and clear headlamps, with Performance Pack-equipped cars getting a carbon fiber spoiler.

 What to pay for a Mercedes C63 AMG W204

 The first warning the driver gets is a ‘low coolant’ light, followed by a misfire, by which time it could already be game over for the engine.
 This is by no means common, but it’s worth checking the history very carefully for evidence of remedial work – or even full engine replacement.
 Thankfully it’s an issue easy to protect against, replacing the bolts with head studs as fitted to later engines, though it’s not a cheap job – it’s possible to replace each bolt individually but, if they were weakened enough to allow the heads to lift, the work will be a lot more involved.

-If the engine has a rough idle, it’s most likely a leaking inlet manifold that’s to blame, although it’s also worth checking if the car’s been remapped as this can also display similar symptoms.
-It’s worth checking the condition of the drive belt and idler pulleys whenever the oil is changed, because they’re plastic and, under stress, can fail.
+If the engine has a rough idle, it’s most likely a leaking inlet manifold that’s to blame, although it’s also worth checking if the car has an ECU remap as this can also display similar symptoms.
+It’s worth checking the condition of the drive belt and idler pulleys whenever you change the oil, because they’re plastic and, under stress, can fail.
 And finally, look out for oil leaks from the valve cover gaskets and/or camshaft solenoid cover gaskets – these will need addressing immediately as any escaping oil can seriously damage the nearby ancillaries.

 It’s noteworthy that the 204 C63 had two different transmissions depending on which year you’re looking at; 2008-11 cars had the AMG Speedshift Plus 7G-Tronic seven-speed auto ‘box, a conventional torque converter with Comfort, Sport and Manual modes.
 Facelift cars (2011-15) had the AMG Speedshift MCT transmission with an automatic lock-up clutch and extra S+ automatic mode – this latter setup shifts faster, but is also prone to overheating under hard use.

-Inside the car, you’ll probably find that the driver’s seat bolster is worn – they all do that, but it’s not an expensive thing to fix.
+Inside the car, you’ll probably find that the driver’s seat bolster shows signs of wear – they all do that, but it’s not an expensive thing to fix.
 Electric seat adjustment can cause issues so make sure that’s all working as it should.
 Have a good look through the options too – lots of cost-option extras were available, so check to see if the car you’re looking at has the desirable reversing camera, DAB radio, COMAND Media, and Luxury Climate Control.

 Mercedes C63 AMG: Our choice

-With surprising diversity in the range, it’s tough to pick a favourite.
-Because while we’re looking at fundamentally the same model in each instance, every flavour of C63 AMG has its own distinct appeal.
+With surprising diversity in the range, it’s tough to pick a favorite.
+Because while we’re looking at fundamentally the same model in each instance, every flavor of C63 AMG has its own distinct appeal.
 If you want to have fun on track, the Black Series coupé is what you’re after.
 If you want something that’s a little spicier and more special than stock, the Edition 507 is the one to have at the top of your shopping list.
 Fancy getting the kids’ adrenaline pumping on the school run?
 That’ll be the four-door saloon, the most popular body style.

 Remaps are an easy route to power with the C63; that brawny V8 has plenty more to give, and a simple plug-in remap will add an extra 40hp to a stock car, or 60hp to one with downpipes and secondary de-cats.
 High-flow exhaust manifolds aren’t cheap but can give good gains throughout the rev range as well as giving you even more of V8 noise to enjoy, making them well worth a look.

 If all of that epic and thunderous horsepower still isn’t scratching the itch, it’s interesting to note that this engine is very receptive to supercharging and there are a few options available.
-ESS offers a kit using a Whipple twin-screw supercharger kit complete with intercooler, injectors and everything else you need – it’s priced at around £8000, with ESS stating it will add 180hp to standard C63s and 150hp to Performance Pack Plus-equipped models.
+ESS offers a kit using a Whipple twin-screw supercharger kit complete with intercooler, injectors and everything else you need ($9995/£8000).
+ESS states that it will add 180hp to standard C63s and 150hp to Performance Pack Plus-equipped models.

 If you have a later model with the AMG Speedshift MCT transmission, potential cooling issues can be remedied by fitting a Black Series front bumper along with the Black Series transmission cooling setup; it’s an involved and expensive process, but it’ll pay dividends if you’re planning to drive the car hard on the track.

 Finally, one thing that almost all C63 owners sing the praises of is the optional limited-slip diff – either because they have it and they love it, or they don’t have it and they want one.
-If your C63 doesn’t have an LSD, Quaife offers a superb upgrade – these are around £900 to buy and a must-have upgrade.
+If your C63 doesn’t have an LSD, Quaife offers a superb upgrade – these are around $1500/£1000 to buy and a must-have upgrade.

 Mercedes C63 AMG W204 verdict

 A crisply designed and handsome model, the W204 represents a high watermark in Mercedes-Benz history, and the C63 AMG will most assuredly go down in history as one of the truly great performance cars of the era.
-The special editions make ideal additions to high-end collections, but it’s the ‘everyday’ C63s (if you can call them such a thing) that represent the real sweet spot: for as little as £15,000, you could have the potential to embarrass many modern sports cars, and you’ve got room to bring the family along for the ride.
+The special editions make ideal additions to high-end collections, but it’s the ‘everyday’ C63s (if you can call them such a thing) that represent the real sweet spot: for as little as $/£15-20,000, you could have the potential to embarrass many modern sports cars, and you’ve got room to bring the family along for the ride.
 What more could you want from a car?